-Hand, foot, and mouth disease (HFMD) facts and picture
+Things to know about hand, foot, and mouth disease (HFMD)

 - Hand, foot, and mouth disease is a viral infection.
 It is estimated that 10-15 million symptomatic infections occur annually in the U.S.